swiss-territorial-data-lab/proj-sda/README.md

 1. `prepare_data.py`: format labels and produce tiles to be processed in the OD
 2. `rgb_to_greyscale.py`: convert RGB images to  greyscale images
+3. `results_analysis.py`: plot some parameters of the detections to help understand the results
+4. `merge_detection.py`: merge adjacent detections cut by tiles into a single detection and attribute the class (the class of the maximum area)
+5. `filter_results.py`: filter results according to given layers and add new attributes to the layer if a detection is overlaps an area of interest.
+Other information such as score, elevation, slope are also displayed.
+6. `merge_years.py`: merge all the detection layers obtained during inference by year.

 Object detection is performed with tools present in the [`object-detector`](https://github.com/swiss-territorial-data-lab/object-detector) git repository.